 If you have sustained an injury from a truck accident it is very likely that you know how these injuries can affect your life and career.
 From lengthy stays in the hospital, doctor appointments, and even therapy, the reality that tractor-trailers cause injuries is well documented.
 In our experience, some of the most common injuries that result from a tractor-trailer accident include:

-- Whiplash – Whiplash is a very common injury that usually results from a sudden and sharp force that causes the head and the neck to be pushed forward rapidly.
-These injuries can range in severity from minor annoyances and muscle soreness to debilitating and life-long tension in the muscles of the neck.
+Whiplash is a very common injury that usually results from a sudden and sharp force that causes the head and the neck to be pushed forward rapidly.
+It seems that getting in an accident on These injuries can range in severity from minor annoyances and muscle soreness to debilitating and life-long tension in the muscles of the neck.

-- Spinal cord and back injuries – The spine is composed of 33 individual bones that are stacked on top of one another.
+The spine is composed of 33 individual bones that are stacked on top of one another.
 This bone structure provides the main support for the human body and allows a person to stand up, bend over, and twist.
-In addition to all of the bones, there are strong muscles, flexible tendons, ligaments, and sensitive nerves that all make up the spine.
-Whenever there is a jarring force to the spine there is the potential that any one of these bones, ligaments, tendons, or muscles will be injured which often leads to severe pain.
+This is why spinal cord and back injuries can be very severe.

-- Head injury or traumatic brain injury – These types of injuries which are also known as TBI’s are often the result of an acute and sudden force.
+Head injuries or traumatic brain injuries are also known as TBIs are often the result of an acute and sudden force.
 The brain affects all aspects of our lives, from our ability to do complex tasks to even essential life functions such as breathing.
-Unlike other injuries, a brain injury does not heal in the same way that says a broken bone would heal and no two TBI’s affect a person the same way.
+Unlike other injuries, a brain injury does not heal in the same way that says a broken bone would heal and no two brain injuries affect a person the same way.

-- Bone fractures and breaks – Most bone fractures are caused by falls and accidents, such as those involving a tractor-trailer or other vehicle accident.
+Most bone fractures are caused by falls and accidents, such as those involving a tractor-trailer or other vehicle accidents.
 There are several different ways that a bone can fracture, such as a clean break where the bone does not damage the surrounding skin or tissue, or a comminuted fracture where the bone is shattered into many different pieces.

 Anytime you get behind the wheel of a car you risk being injured.
 It is always a good idea to wear your seatbelt and make sure that children are properly secured in car seats that have been approved by your state.
 In addition, it is always best to try and avoid distractions and pay close attention to the road.